dotnet/csharpstandard/standard/types.md

 >     static void Main()
 >     {
 >         var t = new Test();
->         int len = t.P.Length; // No warning. null state is not null
+>         int len = t.P.Length; // No warning.
+Null state is not null.
 >     }
 > }
 > ```